dylan1218/SECDataParseVBA/README.md

 # SEC XBRL Data for Excel

 A tool for downloading, storing, and querying SEC quarterly and annual XBRL data directly from Excel.
+Built entirely on VBA (yes, really, entirely VBA :) )

 ## Why I Built It